strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ## Part 3 : Documentation of recreating the dashboard

 ### Dashboard 1: Comparison between Red Light and Speed Camera Violations

+Compared to my previous dashboard on this analysis, I have made the following changes:

+1. I have merged the datasets using Jupyter notebook to ensure accurate records are reflected in my visualizations.
+Tableau joins might not be the best option when working with datasets with little common attributes.
+2.

 **Combining data sources**
 Link to data sources: